AdaGold/ride-share-rails/README.md

 As a user who is adding a new driver...
   - I want to see errors and validations that show that a driver must be provided a name and VIN, so that I cannot make a driver without name or VIN
+  - I want the new driver to be available by default

 #### Details